Welding-properties

 Historic catastrophic failures...

-One of the first problems in Welding-properties that needed thorough investigation originated from spectacular setbacks.
 The most famous example in Arc Welding History is the occurrence of horrific failures which plagued eight all-welded ships of the Liberty class, built during World War II, which suddenly broke in two as a consequence of exposure to high seas under particularly cold weather.

-We presented a short account of this story in a page on Arc Welding Process
+We presented a short account of this story in a page on Arc Welding Process.

 Tip!: For a short overview of these events, the interested reader is referred to an article that can be found by clicking here.

-The lessons learned during the thorough investigations that followed to clarify the underlying causes of inadequate Welding-properties, were essential to the progress of knowledge in this particular metallurgical matter.
-It was found that it was not welding as such to blame: rather it was an unknown before characteristic of certain steels to become brittle at low temperatures, together with a design that did not anticipate the need to include "crack arrestors" to avoid the catastrophic instant spread of cracks through the whole structure.
+It was found that it was not welding as such to blame: rather it was an unknown before characteristic of certain steels to become susceptible to brittle fracture at low temperatures, together with a design that did not anticipate the need to include "crack arrestors" to avoid the catastrophic instant spread of cracks through the whole structure.

 All important material property...